Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

    The end frame of the animation/playback range.
 Current Frame :kbd:`Alt-Wheel`
    The current frame of the animation/playback range.
-   Also the position of the *Time Cursor*.
+   Also the position of the *Playhead*.

 Player Control
 ^^^^^^^^^^^^^^

-These buttons are used to set, play, rewind, the *Time Cursor*.
+These buttons are used to set, play, rewind, the *Playhead*.

 .. figure:: /images/editors_timeline_player-controls.png
    :align: right